Originally published in Feb 2012.

 During my years shooting for both the competitions and the magazines, I’ve heard many models say they entered competitions for the purpose of getting into magazines.
 This is an ineffective way to achieve that goal with a lot of variables getting in one’s way of getting seen or even noticed.

-Fitness modeling, too, is a business.
+Fitness modelling too, is a business.
 It makes little sense to take the riskier path, which costs more, requires more effort and may offer insignificant results.
 So what is the best path to take?
 If the goal is to be a fitness model, reaching out to the various magazines is a good place to start.
 Perhaps the editor will see your face and book you for a shoot immediately.
-However, because of the thousands of emails they already receive, you again, will end up potentially being overlooked.
+However, because of the numerous emails they already receive, you again, will end up potentially being overlooked.
 I feel one of the best ways to invest your money, is to reach out to those who can make introductions, can ensure you will get seen, who will get you considered — the photographers.

-But don’t make the mistake of going to just any photographer, as the average photographer simply submits as one of the thousands of emails the magazines receive.
+But don’t make the mistake of going to just any photographer, as the average photographer simply submits as one of the numerous emails the magazines receive.
 Reach out to the photographers who are connected to the magazines; who are in every issue, shoot the covers and have personal relationships with the magazines.
 We are the ones that can call the right people and say, “I think this girl would make an excellent cover model”.
 While we don’t have authority over who gets chosen, we do, however, get heard and often listened to.
 On a personal note, I have made numerous recommendations which have directly resulted in models being published inside the magazine and on the cover — even models that have never competed!
 I have pulled models aside at expos and introduced them to editors, ultimately leading to them being published.

 Who to call.